peccu/lp-php-miniseries/README.md

 		http_response_code(410);
 		exit;

-Be careful not to ouptput any HTML, including blank lines, before doing this.Subscribers will then be automatically unsubscribed, having reached the end of your publication.
+Be careful not to ouptput any HTML, including blank lines, before doing this.
+Subscribers will then be automatically unsubscribed, having reached the end of your publication.

 ###################################################################################